 Consider asking your attorney and accountant about your responsibilities and keep track of the deadlines so that you don’t miss due dates.
 You might face fines, penalties, and even suspension or administrative dissolution of your business if you let compliance obligations slide by unattended.

-CorpNet’s free Business Information Zone (B.I.Z.) portal can also help you stay on top of your business compliance requirements.
+Note: CorpNet’s free Compliance Portal can also help you stay on top of your business compliance requirements.

-Start Your Etsy Small Business With CorpNet’s Help!
+Start a Small Business on Etsy With CorpNet’s

 Ready to sell your creations on Etsy?
 After you’ve decided on your business structure, contact CorpNet to ensure your business formation filings are done accurately and quickly!
 We have helped thousands of online business owners in all 50 states make their entrepreneurship dreams come true—and we’re here for you, too.